mani5112/la07quwa/README.md

 # la07quwa
-This is a fist repository for DSSS
+This is a fist repository for Data Science Survival Skills